-Mahdi Fleifel is a Danish-Palestinian film director and a graduate of the UK National Film & Television School, where he studied under Stephen Frears and Pawel Pawlikowski.
-In 2010 he founded the London-based production company Nakba FilmWorks with producer Patrick Campbell.
+Born in Dubai, Mahdi Fleifel lives and works between Denmark, England and Greece.
+A graduate of the UK’s National Film & Television School, he studied Fiction Directing under Stephen Frears and Pawel Pawlikowski.
+In 2010 he founded the London based production company Nakba FilmWorks with Irish producer Patrick Campbell.

-Fleifel’s debut feature, A WORLD NOT OURS (2012), premiered at the Toronto International Film Festival and received over 30 awards, including the Peace Prize at the Berlinale and the Edinburgh, Yamagata and DOC:NYC Grand Jury Prizes.
+Fleifel’s critically acclaimed debut feature, A WORLD NOT OURS, premiered at the Toronto International Film Festival and received over 30 awards, including the Berlinale Peace Prize, and the Edinburgh, Yamagata and DOC:NYC Grand Jury Prizes.
 He was named Best New Nordic Voice at Nordisk Panorama, and received the New Talent Award at CPH:DOX in 2013.

 Born and raised in Dublin, Patrick’s academic background is in Anthropology and Sociology, but he has been drawn to filmmaking from a young age.
 Since moving to London, he has freelanced as a production manager, line producer and producer on pilots, shorts, and features.